jonstites/hello-cicd/README.md

 ## Building the Travis CI configuration file

-Let start with a minimal configuration that only runs our test:
+Let start with a minimal `.travis.yml` that only runs our test:

 ```yaml
 language: rust